AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 A ``constraint`` in |SPARK| cannot be defined using variable expressions except when it is the ``range`` of a ``loop_parameter_specification``.
 Dynamic subtypes are permitted but they must be defined using constants whose values may be derived from expressions containing variables.
 Note that a formal parameter of a subprogram of mode **in** is a constant and may be used in defining a constraint.
 This restriction gives an explicit constant which can be referenced in analysis and proof.

-An expression with a *variable input* reads a variable or calls a function which calls (directly or indirectly) reads a variable.
+An expression with a *variable input* reads a variable or calls a function which (directly or indirectly) reads a variable.

 .. centered:: **Legality Rules**